 A great way to view the stunning diversity of Loisaba is on foot.
 You will be accompanied by traditional Samburu guides whose knowledge of local flora, fauna, cultural and history is unmatched.

-For a unique cultural experience, spend an afternoon down at the traditional Masai village - a great experience see how the Masai live, watch them dance and view some of their beadwork.
+For a unique cultural experience, spend an afternoon down at the traditional Samburu village - a great experience see how the Samburu live, watch them dance and view some of their beadwork.

 The traditional mode of transport in the dry land of Northern Kenya and another great way to experience Loisaba.
 Short or longer walks can be arranged.